Justin-Fiddler/reading-notes/code-102/class-02.md

 - `~` (tilde) represents a shortcut for home directory
   - `.` (dot) represents the current directory.
   - `..` (dotdot) Represents the parent directory
-    > (Example: If you are in /home/justin, you can run the command: `ls ../ ../` to get a listing of the home or root directory.
+    > Example: If you are in '/home/justin', you can run the command: `ls ../ ../` to get a listing of the home or root directory.

 **`CD`** (Change directory)

-- cd can be ran without any arguments to take you back to the home directory
+- `cd`` can be ran without any arguments to take you back to the home directory
-  - Typically, CD is ran with a single command line argument to show where we want to go.
+  - Typically, `cd` is ran with a single command line argument to show where we want to go.
   - The location can be specified as an absolute or relative path
     > Tip: You can use the "tab" button to help complete the command line possibility as long as there is only one possible outcome.